maizeatlas/agb/README.md

 AGB was designed based on a maize genetics and breeding program but should be compatible with other programs.

 # Programing design
 This system is fully integrated in the Eclipse programming environment and is platform-independent.
 AGB is programmed in Java Swing using the Spring framework for control of software interface components and the Hibernate framework for mapping data from two relational databases, AGB-Manager and AGB-Data.
-AGB also connects to R providing extensibility for AGB through the he vast collection of packages available via R. Currently, the R API is only used for the experimental design module, calling functions from the agricolae package for randomizing trials.
+AGB also connects to R providing extensibility for AGB through the vast collection of packages available via R. Currently, the R API is only used for the experimental design module, calling functions from the agricolae package for randomizing trials.

 # Developers
 Ningjing Tian, Naveen Kumar, Matthew Saponaro, Chinmay Pednekar, Teclemariam Weldekidan, Randy Wisser